Simplifying Textured Triangle Meshes in the Wild: Abstract

 \section{Abstract}

-This paper introduces a fast and robust method for simplifying surface triangle meshes in the wild while maintaining high visual quality.
-While previous methods achieve excellent results on \emph{manifold} meshes by using the quadric error metric, they suffer from producing high-quality outputs for user-created meshes, which often contain \emph{non-manifold} elements and multiple connected components.
-In this work, we begin by outlining the pitfalls of existing mesh simplification techniques and highlighting the discrepancy in their formulations with existing mesh data.
-We then propose a method for simplifying these (non-manifold) triangle meshes, while maintaining quality comparable to the existing methods for manifold inputs.
-Our key idea is to reformulate mesh simplification as a problem of decimating \emph{simplicial 2-complexes}.
-This involves a novel construction to turn a triangle soup into a simplicial 2-complex, followed by iteratively collapsing 1-simplices (vertex pairs) with our modified quadric error metric tailored for topology changes.
-Besides, we also tackle textured mesh simplification.
-Instead of following existing strategies to preserve mesh UVs, we propose a novel perspective that only focuses on preserving texture colors defined on the surface, regardless of the layout in the texture UV space.
-This leads to a more robust method for textured mesh simplification that is free from the texture bleeding artifact.
-Our mesh simplification enables level-of-detail algorithms to operate on arbitrary triangle meshes in the wild.
-We demonstrate improvements over prior techniques through extensive qualitative and quantitative evaluations, along with user studies.
+This paper introduces a method for simplifying textured surface triangle meshes in the wild while maintaining high visual quality.
+While previous methods achieve excellent results on \emph{manifold} meshes by using the quadric error metric, they struggle to produce high-quality outputs for meshes in the wild, which typically contain \emph{non-manifold} elements and multiple connected components.
+In this work, we propose a method for simplifying these ``wild'' textured triangle meshes.
+We formulate mesh simplification as a problem of decimating \emph{simplicial 2-complexes} to handle multiple non-manifold mesh components collectively.
+Building on the success of quadric error simplification, we iteratively collapse 1-simplices (vertex pairs).
+Our approach employs a modified quadric error that converges to the original quadric error metric for watertight manifold meshes, while significantly improving the results on wild meshes.
+For textures, instead of following existing strategies to preserve UVs, we adopt a novel perspective which focuses on computing mesh correspondences throughout the decimation, independent of the UV layout.
+This combination yields a textured mesh simplification system that is capable of handling arbitrary triangle meshes, achieving to high-quality results on wild inputs without sacrificing the excellent performance on clean inputs.
+Our method guarantees to avoid common problems in textured mesh simplification, including the prevalent problem of \emph{texture bleeding}.
+We extensively evaluate our method on multiple datasets, showing improvements over prior techniques through qualitative, quantitative, and user study evaluations.